twdudgeon/DATA440_FinalProject/README.md

 ## 🚀 Usage

 *Show off what your software looks like in action!
 Try to limit it to one-liners if possible and don't delve into API specifics.*
+Maybe mention the two files we are using for this project?

 ```py
 >>> import mypackage